cescoffier/quarkus-langchain4j-workshop/docs/docs/step-07.md

 }
 ```

-While we are at it, let's create the `dev.langchain4j.quarkus.workshop.Exceptions` class containing a set of `Exception` we will be using:
+==While we are at it, let's create the `dev.langchain4j.quarkus.workshop.Exceptions` class containing a set of `Exception` we will be using:==

 ```java
 package dev.langchain4j.quarkus.workshop;